-- if you are allergic or think you are allergic to one or other of the active ingredients of Fostair or if you are allergic to other medicines or inhalers used to treat asthma or to any of the other ingredients of Fostair (see section 6: Further Information), contact your doctor for advice.
+- if you are allergic or think you are allergic to one or other of the active ingredients of Fostair or if you are allergic to other medicines or inhalers used to treat asthma or to any of the other ingredients of Fostair (listed in section 6: Content of the pack and other information), contact your doctor for advice.

 - if you have any heart problems, such as angina (heart pain, pain in the chest), a recent heart attack (myocardial infarction), heart failure, narrowing of the arteries around your heart (coronary heart disease), valvular heart disease or any other known abnormalities of your heart or if you have a condition known as hypertrophic obstructive cardiomyopathy (also known as HOCM, a condition where the heart muscle is abnormal).

 - if you have a narrowing of the arteries (also known as arteriosclerosis), if you have high blood pressure or if you know that you have an aneurysm (an abnormal bulging of the blood vessel wall)

 - if you have disorders of your heart rhythm such as increased or irregular heart rate, a fast pulse rate or palpitations or if you have been told that your heart trace is abnormal.

 - if you have an overactive thyroid gland.

 - if you have low blood levels of potassium.